Oak Bluffs, Martha's Vineyard, MA

 Retro at the Beach, $$

 Nestled into the seaside harbor of Oak Bluffs, Summercamp pulls at your heart strings — its nostalgia for pure, summertime fun.
 The oceanfront hotel (the largest on Martha's Vineyard) retains the original Victorian bones from its former incarnation as a Methodist Church camp in a photogenic community of miniature gingerbread cottages.
 To reinvent the fun and play of childhood, design director Rachel Reider tapped into a 1950s retro aesthetic of vacation ideals with vintage tennis rackets, rocking chairs on a wraparound porch, lawn games, a rec hall for rainy days, and a Camp Canteen that sells summer staples of yore.
 Reider says, "We wanted to capture the glory days of childhood summers by creating someplace that's casual and family-friendly but also appeals to an adult sense of fun."
 Her vision effortlessly translates to 95 punchy and retro-designed rooms with all of the modern amenities our rough-and-tumble summer camps were lacking.
-And as the vaccine rollouts promise we'll be reunited with friends and family soon, we can't think of a better place to act like a kid again, and make up for the dog days we've missed.
+We can't think of a better place to act like a kid again.

 At a Glance